chanhman/alucio/content/partners.md

 ---
 title: Partners
 hero__heading: Strategic Technology Partners
-hero__description:
+hero__description: Alucio is proud to work with a number of key partners in developing our technology products.
+Our Beacon platform is designed in a flexible way to effectively integrate with many of the essential systems and technologies in use within the life science industry.
 intro: Alucio is proud to work with a number of key partners in developing our technology products.
 Our Beacon platform is designed in a flexible way to effectively integrate with many of the essential systems and technologies in use within the life science industry.
 logos:
   - title: Salesforce
     src: /static/logo-salesforce.svg